 For many prospective first time home buyers, the dream of owning a home seems an infinite distance away because of one primary roadblock.
 That roadblock is your down payment.

 The purchase of a home, even with the minimum 5% down, requires a significant amount of upfront capital.
 Many Canadians simply don't have access to this amount of money in a traditional savings account, primarily being a result of a rapidly rising real estate market that is pushing prices higher and higher.

-So, are you forced to continue renting, paying your landlord more money in rent than your mortgage would be?
+So, are you forced to continue renting, endlessly scrolling the Canadian real estate apps while paying your landlord more money in rent than your mortgage would be?
 Fortunately, if you have a Registered Retirement Savings Plan (RRSP), you might just be sitting on a down payment goldmine without even knowing it.

 What is the RRSP Home Buyers Plan (HBP)?